ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 For more information about available command options, see [`ibmcloud is instance-volume-attachment-detach`](/docs/cli?topic=cli-vpc-reference#instance-volume-attachment-detach).

+A boot volume cannot be detached from an instance while the instance exists.
+If you want to keep the boot volume after the instance is deleted, make sure that the `auto-delete` option in the volume attachment is set to `false`.
+{: note}

 ## Managing {{site.data.keyword.block_storage_is_short}} with the API
 {: #managing-block-storage-api}
 {: api}